fbpx

 Wondering how to deal with intrusive thoughts?
 First, let's look into the exact nature of thoughts themselves.

+It’s safe to say that every thought you have ever had has never been a straight fact.
+Thoughts are subject to our situation, our viewpoint, and also nonsense.
 When you have a positive thought, for example, ‘I’m super excited for my birthday next week’, you may feel temporarily excited or joyous, but the moment will soon pass and before long, you’re onto your next thought.

-So why do we hold on to some thoughts more than others?
+So, why do we hold on to some thoughts more than others?

 Thoughts can produce positive, neutral or negative reactions, and these tend to come from the inner meanings we believe to be true about our self or the world.
+Thoughts often stick around due to you finding the thought unacceptable in some way.

 In The Mental Wellbeing Toolkit, we refer to intrusive thoughts as ‘threat imagery’.